Trump’s pick for Food & Drug Administration garners mixed reactions

 A physician with leadership experience at FDA, Gottlieb is a favorite of the pharmaceutical industry.
 But his close ties with drug companies have some critics raising concerns about potential conflicts of interest.

 Gottlieb knows FDA.
-He was FDA’s deputy commissioner for medical and scientific affairs under President George W. Bush.
-Gottlieb speaks often about FDA regulations as a fellow at the American Enterprise Institute, a conservative think-tank, and he sits on the boards of many pharmaceutical companies, including GlaxoSmithKline.
+He was FDA’s deputy commissioner for medical and scientific affairs under former president George W. Bush.
+Gottlieb speaks often about FDA regulations as a fellow at the American Enterprise Institute, a conservative think tank, and he sits on the boards of many pharmaceutical companies, including GlaxoSmithKline.

 Pharmaceutical companies, including makers of generic drugs, are welcoming Gottlieb’s nomination.

-The Association for Accessible Medicines, which represents generic drugmakers, says Gottlieb’s nomination signals that Trump “is serious about increasing access to safe, effective, and affordable medicines for Americans while taking a market-based, competitive approach towards lowering drug costs.”
+The Association for Accessible Medicines, which represents generic drug makers, says Gottlieb’s nomination signals that Trump “is serious about increasing access to safe, effective, and affordable medicines for Americans while taking a market-based, competitive approach toward lowering drug costs.”

 Join the conversation